pauljacob/DSCapstone2/index.md

 ## 6. Conclusion

-A pilot campaign model with a single random forest and decision threshold for coupon recommendation across five venue types was applied to the 2537 scenario response test set.
-The merchant-advertisers showing preferred coupon recommendation metrics were the takeout, coffee house, and low-cost restaurant because of good coupon acceptance rate, percentage of coupon acceptances captured, and coupon acceptances 95% confidence intervals.
+A pilot campaign model via random forest was applied to the 2537 scenario response test set.
+The merchant-advertisers showing preferred coupon recommendation metrics were the takeout, coffee house, and low-cost restaurant because of good coupon acceptance rate, percentage of coupon acceptances captured, and coupon acceptances.
 The bar and mid-range restaurant merchant-advertisers were with good coupon acceptance rate, but with lesser percentage of coupon acceptances captured and coupon acceptances.
 A similar, but less pronounced trend was seen in the drive-sales campaign model.
 Overall, in the pilot campaign model, we estimated a 199% ROAS uplift at 91% coupon acceptance rate and 28% of coupon acceptances captured.
 For comparison, in our drive-sales campaign model, we estimated a 135% ROAS uplift at 79% coupon acceptance rate and 80% of coupon acceptances captured.